baptistefraisse/nuscone/README.md

 nuscone -c configs/u238_default.yaml --plots
 ```

-# Objectives

-NUSCONE was developed to extract prompt-fission neutron multiplicity distributions from SCONE data and to infer multi-chance fission probabilities.

-The analysis is performed in three successive steps:

-1. Reconstruction of the neutron-multiplicity distributions $p(\nu)$
-2. Calculation of neutron-multiplicity moments ($\bar{\nu}$, $\sigma$, $f_2$, $f_3$)
-3. Extraction of first-, second-, and third-chance fission probabilities
-4. Calculation of the effective excitation energy of the compound system

 ## 1. Reconstruction of neutron-multiplicity distributions

 For each incident neutron energy bin, SCONE measures an experimental multiplicity distribution $Y(\nu)$, where $\nu$ is the number of detected neutrons.
 The measurement differs from the true distribution $p(\nu)$ due to the SCONE efficiency $\varepsilon$ and the background during the experiment.
 The SCONE response is modelled by a binomial response matrix, $R$, while the background is encoded in a matrix $B$.
 The true multiplicity distribution vector $X$ is therefore extracted from $X=AY$, where $A=RB$.

 Direct inversion of the response matrix is unstable because the problem is ill-conditioned.
 Instead, NUSCONE relies on a Tikhonov regularization to extract the neutron multiplicity distributions with controlled errors and bias [1].